-In the summer, swimming is undoubtedly one of the favorite activities that everyone choose to escape the heat and refresh.
-Since the weather is humid and hot, the average sea temperature in August is rather warm: 27°C, so it should be comfortable to swim in.
+In the summer, swimming is undoubtedly one of the favorite activities that everyone chooses to escape the heat and refresh.
+Since the weather is humid and warm, the average sea temperature in August is great for swimming: 27°C.

 Halong Bay has gorgeous beaches for swimming, such as Tuan Chau Beach, Ti Top Beach, and Ba Trai Dao Beach.
 These charming beaches are covered with white sand and emerald green water.
-It’s a great place for tourists to enjoy the cool water, however, rains and storms are expected.
+These are great places for tourists to enjoy the cool water, however, rains and storms are expected.
 But don’t worry, cruise staffs will notify you whether or not it is safe to swim.